 This visit marks Charles’s first trip to Australia as monarch, a tour that was nearly canceled due to his cancer diagnosis earlier this year.
 The schedule has been carefully adjusted to accommodate his health needs, including removing evening engagements and state dinners from the itinerary.
 On medical advice, New Zealand was removed from the schedule.
 Buckingham Palace said it was a choice made “in collaboration” with the Australian and New Zealand governments, and acknowledged it was a “tough decision”.

 Royal aides have been open about the King’s diagnosis and treatment, but they have never revealed the type of cancer the King has nor offered details of the kind of treatment he’s receiving.
 “His health is on a positive trajectory,” they say.
-What is clear is that King’s treatment is ongoing, and his cancer requires regular medical management.
+What is clear is that the King’s treatment is ongoing, and his cancer requires regular medical management.
 However, he is well enough for his doctors to sanction this trip, and while he is away, his cancer treatment has been paused.

-Supporters and critics have noted the king’s determination to proceed with the tour.
+Supporters and critics have noted the King’s determination to proceed with the tour.
 Thomas Keneally, founder of the Australian Republic Movement, accepted an invitation to meet the royal couple, acknowledging the visit’s significance despite Keneally’s opposing political stance.

 The first visit by a reigning monarch in over a decade has reignited discussions in Australia about whether a British royal should remain head of state.
 Recent polls indicate that support for Australia remaining a constitutional monarchy currently stands at 45%, compared to 33% support for becoming a republic.
-This ambivalence among the Australian public adds another layer of complexity to Charles’s first tour as King.
+This ambivalence among the Australian public adds another layer of complexity to King Charles’s first tour as king.

-Throughout his life, Charles has generally enjoyed good health, aside from minor sports-related injuries and two bouts of COVID-19, both of which resulted in only mild symptoms.
+Throughout his life, King Charles has generally enjoyed good health, aside from minor sports-related injuries and two bouts of COVID-19, both of which resulted in only mild symptoms.
 However, the current cancer diagnosis has forced a significant scaling back of his public engagements and a reevaluation of his role as monarch.

 Despite the health concerns, King Charles remains committed to fulfilling his duties as Head of State.
 His determination to complete this tour, even in a reduced capacity, speaks to the importance he places on maintaining strong ties with Australia and other Commonwealth nations.